Manhunt in Cleveland after video of killing shared on Facebook

 A longtime friend and fraternity brother of Stephens', Gary Jackson, told NBC News that when they spoke last Thursday, everything seemed fine.
 They'd even made plans to get together this week.

-In Jackon's view, it was Stephens' personal turmoil that spun him out of control.
+In Jackson's view, it was Stephens' personal turmoil that spun him out of control.

 "I don't think he's killed those 14, 15 people," he said.
 "From what I know of him that's just him calling out for help."